All about the Turabian Format for Academic Writing

 Title Page

-The Chicago-style title page is not always necessary in the class papers because students can sometimes include the title on the article's first page.
-However, the following tricks will be useful if a Turabian title page is required.
+The Turabian title page is not always necessary in the class papers because students can sometimes include the title on the article's first page.
+However, the following tricks will be useful if a title page is required.

 • To center a title, remember that it should be a third down the page.